lupyuen/lupyuen.github.io/src/lte2.md

 So if we're sending and receiving __lots of 4G Mobile Data__, USB is the better way.

-(UART Interface is probably sufficient for a Feature Phone)
+Today we'll talk about the __UART Interface__, which is sufficient for building a Feature Phone on NuttX.

+# Start LTE Modem

+TODO

 # Outgoing Phone Call